Governance

 Peter Ullyatt

-I am Co Chair and a Foundation Governor with this amazing school, We moved to the Downton area over 9 years ago and love the area and community and feel extremely lucky for our children to have benefitted from attending the school.
-I have been a Governor for a while now with our 3 children now successfully passed through the school and experiencing the wonderful team of teaching and support staff.
+I am a Foundation Governor with this amazing school, We moved to the Downton area a while ago and love the village and community, feeling extremely lucky for our children to have benefitted from attending the school.
+I have been a Governor for a number of years now with our 3 children now successfully passed through the school having experienced the wonderful team of teaching and support staff.

-In being a Governor, I find it quite astonishing the amount of work and effort the Head and staff put in beyond the lessons that the children experience.
-I hope as part of this Governor team to be able to support them in small ways to alleviate the pressure and stresses they face.
-I enjoy being a Governor and can assure anyone thinking of it, that it does not take a large amount of time and is extremely rewarding.
+In being a Governor, I find it quite astonishing the amount of work and effort the Head and all Staff put in beyond the lessons that the children experience.
+I hope, being a part of this Governor team, to be able to support them in small ways to alleviate the pressure and stresses they face.
+I enjoy being a Governor and can assure you that it does not take a large amount of time and is extremely rewarding.
 I would recommend it to anyone thinking of it.

 Nick Dand

-My family and I moved to the village in the summer of 2021, in time for my daughter to begin Year 1 at Downton Primary.
-I joined as a Parent Governor at the end of the year, hoping that I can make a positive contribution to the school and engage with my new community.
-I previously worked as an actuary in the insurance industry but am now a research scientist in a university setting, focused on genetics and health data science.
+I joined as a parent governor a few months after moving to Downton in 2021, hoping to make a positive contribution to the school and engage with my new community.
+As of the 2024 intake, I have two children in school.
+I have worked in the insurance industry and in biomedical research in a university setting.
 I was lucky enough to receive a good education that provided a foundation for lifelong learning, and I am keen in my role as a governor to support and challenge the school so that all Downton pupils benefit from early opportunities to flourish.

 Laura Kachale